 As art teachers, it can feel almost impossible to find time to be creative outside the classroom.
 In fact, many teachers look at their art teaching practice as their creative outlet.
 But, if you do want to bring some actual artmaking back into your life, what can you do?
 Check out the list below for three doable ideas!

-Did you know AOE offers an entire suite of Studio courses where students make their own art while learning how to bring different media into the classroom?
+Did you know AOEU offers an entire suite of Studio courses where students make their own art while learning how to bring different media into the classroom?
 It’s the perfect way to invest in your own creativity while earning credit and discovering new ideas to bring to your students.

 We currently offer 7 amazing studio courses on the following topics.